 Carmen moved to the L.E.S. when she married, after growing up in Puerto Rico and Washington Heights.
 Upon experiencing Graffiti as a mom with her own children in the programs, she went to a deeper level by joining the church, and then the church staff.
 Her dedication to making the community better, especially in the area of serving children and youth, has shown her to be a wise and compassionate mentor to people in the programs and on the staff.
 She is encouraged in this work by her husband and two grown children.
 Habla Español.

 Patrick first became involved with Graffiti on a mission trip with his home church, First Baptist Church Georgetown, Texas.
 After spending much of his adulthood in international and short-term missions, he knew “Missions” would always be a passion of his.
-He and his wife, Kelsie, have two children, Ari and Cala.
+He and his wife, Kelsie, have three children, Ari, Cala and Gabriel.
 Patrick enjoys eating tacos, cupcakes, and cheesecake.